krvosen/microsoft_movie_analysis/README.md

 Describe the structure of your repository and its contents, for example:
 ```
+├── Extra                               <- Generated from code
 ├── data                                <- Both sourced externally and generated from code
-├── Extra                               <- Generated from code
 ├── images                              <- Both sourced externally and generated from code
 ├── src                                 <- Both sourced externally and generated from code
+├── .gitignore                          <- Large Files, Came with Dataset
 ├── DS_Project_Presentation.pdf         <- PDF version of project presentation
 ├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
 ├── README.md                           <- The top-level README for reviewers of this project